 Leistus spinibarbis

-About 8 to 10 mm.
-A handsome ground beetle, which has a blue colouration to its elytra, but this can vary in different light conditions.
+8 - 10mm.
+A handsome ground beetle, with dark blue elytra, though the shade can vary in different light conditions.

 Very similar to L. fulvibarbis and best separated by the pronotum characters.
 In L. spinibarbis the flattened and punctured side margins are much wider than in L. fulvibarbis and in L. fulvibarbis the pronotum is more srtrongly contracted towards the base and there is a distinct straight portion immediately in front of the base, while in L. spinibarbis the curve continues almost to the base. (see diagram)